miguel-angel-monjas/master-thesis/cluster-management.md

 ```

 Some remarks about the variables:
-* dfs.replication: it specifies the default block replication.
+* `dfs.replication`: it specifies the default block replication.
 It defines how many machines a single file should be replicated to before it becomes available.
-If the variable value is set to a value higher than the number of available slaves (actually DataNodes), there will errors.
+If the variable value is set to a value higher than the number of available slaves (actually *DataNodes*), there will errors.
 The default value is 3.
-As we have only two slaves, we set dfs.replication to 2.
+As we have only two slaves, we set `dfs.replication` to 2.
-* dfs.namenode.name.dir: Directory is used by the NameNode to store its metadata file.
+* `dfs.namenode.name.dir`: Directory is used by the *NameNode* to store its metadata file.
+Thus, manual creation of the directory on all nodes is required.
+* `dfs.datanode.name.dir`: Directory is used by *DataNodes* to store its metadata file.
 Thus, manual creation of the directory om all nodes is required.
-* dfs.datanode.name.dir: Directory is used by DataNodes to store its metadata file.
-Thus, manual creation of the directory om all nodes is required.

 ```bash
 mkdir -p /home/ubuntu/hdfs/namenode
 mkdir -p /home/ubuntu/hdfs/datanode
 ```

-### yarn-site.xml
+### `yarn-site.xml`
-yarn-site.xml must be updated on master and slave nodes in order to:
+`yarn-site.xm`l must be updated on master and slave nodes in order to:
-•	Activate properties related to the ResourceManager ports.
+* Activate properties related to the *ResourceManager* ports so that the different entities connect properly to each other.
-•	Set yarn.nodemanager.aux-services.
+* Set `yarn.nodemanager.aux-services`.
-•	Enable all interfaces are listened to.
+* Enable all interfaces are listened to.
+Otherwise, connection between nodes will not be possible.
-•	Dimension the YARN cluster.
+* Dimension the YARN cluster.
+Default values can be found [here](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-common/yarn-default.xml)

 ```bash
 sudo nano $HADOOP_HOME/etc/hadoop/yarn-site.xml
 ```